 Test if Network Account is Locked

 If the network account is locked, Outlook Web Access (ie. http://mail.example.com) will inform you that the password is incorrect.
 You will then need to contact your IT Department via phone but it is best to visit in person.
-If you logout and attempt to login, you should see a message saying that the referenced account is locked.
-If the IT Department is not yet open and you need to use the computer, you can temporarily disconnect the Ethernet cable (or WiFi) and login with the last know correct password then reconnect the cable or WiFi.
+If you log out and attempt to login, you should see a message saying that the referenced account is locked.
+If the IT Department is not yet open and you need to use the computer, you can temporarily disconnect the Ethernet cable (or WiFi) and log in with the last know correct password then reconnect the cable or WiFi.
 Since the computer can not communicate with the ADDS, the stored credentials on your hard drive are used.
 This is the reason you must use a new hard drive and restore your data as viruses and malware that can steal your password could grab that information to send out SPAM and phishing emails.
-Please note that Outlook and shared drives will not work but the Internet and printing will be okay while the account is locked.
+Please note that Outlook and shared drives will not work but the Internet and printing (via IP address, not print server) will be okay while the account is locked.